 GeneCards Summary for AK6 Gene

 AK6 (Adenylate Kinase 6) is a Protein Coding gene.
-Among its related pathways are Infectious disease and Carbon metabolism.
-GO annotations related to this gene include ATPase activity and adenylate kinase activity.
-An important paralog of this gene is TAF9B.
+Among its related pathways are Metabolism and Metabolism of nucleotides.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and adenylate kinase activity.

 Broad-specificity nucleoside monophosphate (NMP) kinase that catalyzes the reversible transfer of the terminal phosphate group between nucleoside triphosphates and monophosphates.
 AMP and dAMP are the preferred substrates, but CMP and dCMP are also good substrates.
 IMP is phosphorylated to a much lesser extent.
 All nucleoside triphosphates ATP, GTP, UTP, CTP, dATP, dCTP, dGTP, and TTP are accepted as phosphate donors.
 CTP is the best phosphate donor, followed by UTP, ATP, GTP and dCTP.
 May have a role in nuclear energy homeostasis.
 Has also ATPase activity.
 May be involved in regulation of Cajal body (CB) formation.